oladoto/earth_3d_data/README.md

 3. ThreeManager.js:-
    This is the main helper file, which hosts most of the complexity performed with Three.js.
 Object-oriented approaches are used to enable easy management of the calls from a single varilable.
 It also enables you overcome the behvaiour of JavaScript where you need to define a function before its use down the source code page.
+4. styles.css
+   Essential styling for the webpage is kept in the css file.

 Important Modification:
 You would notice this relative folder reference in the files - "../local_three/".